toivomattila/jubilant-waffle/IDEAS.md

 Show item count in the UI for each tag:
 - "If I filter the images with this tag, how many images will I get?"
 - I have no idea how computationally expensive this is to implement

+If database contains images that don't exist anymore, the UI currently shows a bunch of errors.
+It should just silently ignore them instead.

+Operate the image processing pipeline through the UI

+Support multiple collections of images
+- I.e. "My photos" and "My friends photos"
+- Select collection i.e. from sidebar
+- Show images from selected collection